bhanunischal/kare/DATABASE.md

 npx prisma db push
 ```

-If the push is successful, your database tables will be created.
+If the push is successful, your database tables will be created, and the `Schema engine error:` will be resolved.

 ---